-[See Graduation on page Error!
-Bookmark not defined. and Standardized Testing on page 78.]
+[See Graduation on page 58 and Standardized Testing on page 85.]

 English Learners (All Grade Levels)

 A student who is an English learner is entitled to receive specialized services from the district.
 A Language Proficiency Assessment Committee (LPAC), consisting of both district personnel and at least one parent representative, will determine whether the student qualifies for services.
 The student's parent must consent to any services recommended by the LPAC.
 However, pending the receipt of parental consent or denial of services, an eligible student will receive the services to which the student is entitled and eligible.